 Nominees Sought for CRA Board

-The Computing Research Association seeks your help in suggesting nominations for its Board of Directors.
-We seek individuals who have time, energy, initiative, and resources to work on CRA issues on behalf of the entire CRA community.
-Ours is a working board, and all members are expected to do a fair share of the work.
+The Computing Research Association is seeking good candidates to submit self-nominations for its board of directors.
+We want individuals who have the time, energy and initiative to work on CRA issues on behalf of the entire CRA community.
+We have a working board, and all members are expected to be involved with community issues.

-The 32 member Board provides the membership for various standing committees, including the Communications, Government Affairs, Snowbird Conference, Taulbee Survey, Finance, and Elections committees.
-In addition, issues affecting computing research arise unexpectedly and Board members must take the initiative and lead CRA’s responses.
-Many CRA committees and initiatives involve year-round attention, regular conference calls, communications with lab directors and department chairs, proposal writing, and sometimes travel at the expense of the individual Board members.
+The board provides much of the membership for various standing committees, including the Government Affairs, Snowbird Conference, Taulbee Survey, Finance, and Elections committees.
+In addition, issues affecting computing research arise unexpectedly, and board members must take the initiative and lead CRA’s responses.
+Many CRA committees and initiatives involve year-round attention, regular conference calls, communications with lab directors and department chairs, proposal writing, and sometimes travel.

-The Board as a whole meets twice a year, with travel and hotel costs paid by the individual members.
+The board, as a whole, meets twice a year, with travel and hotel costs paid by the individual members.
 Board members serve staggered three-year terms.
-At the discretion of the Elections committee and based upon a member’s proactive service record during the expiring term, members wishing to stand for re-election may be included on the draft ballot.
+At the discretion of the Elections Committee and based upon a member’s proactive service record during the expiring term, members wishing to stand for re-election may be included on the draft ballot.
 There is a three term limit.
-Candidates need not be affiliated with CRA member organizations.
-Anyone can nominate a candidate but candidates must agree to be nominated.
+Candidates do not need to be affiliated with CRA member organizations.
+We allow self-nominations from candidates.

 Recent board activities include:

-- Working with the computing research community to envision the future computing research.
+- Working with the computing research community to envision the future of computing research

 - Testifying before Congress and meeting with policymakers to explain the role of computing and computing research